mandric/Pupil.js/README.md

 ternaries (`condition ? thenRule : elseRule`), nested "blocks" (`rule && (some || nested || rules)`) and validation functions (`validationFunction("arg1", "arg2")`).

-**String parameters, such as the regex in the "regex" function, should be quoted.**
+**String parameters for validation functions, such as the regex in the "regex" function, should be quoted.**
 Non-quoted parameters will be cast to floats (numbers with decimals).

 For each validation function, there is also a matching function prepended by `other` that allows you to run functions